-DAMASCUS, Syria (AP) - Syrian President Hafez Assad told visiting Oregon Gov. Vic Atiyeh on Saturday that his nation lacks confidence in the credibility of the U.S. government.
+DAMASCUS, Syria (AP) - Syrian President Hafez Assad told visiting Oregon Gov. Vic Atiyeh Saturday that his nation lacks confidence in the credibility of the U.S. government.

-The United States "cannot play a constructive role in the Middle East while it is completely one-sided toward Israel," Assad told Atiyeh.
+The United States "cannot play a constructive role in the Middle East while it is completely one-sided toward Israel," he said.